Perpetual motion: Patents

 The filing of a patent application is a clerical task, and the USPTO will not refuse filings for perpetual motion machines; the application will be filed and then most probably rejected by the patent examiner, after he has done a formal examination.
 Even if a patent is granted, it does not mean that the invention actually works, it just means that the examiner believes that it works, or was unable to figure out why it would not work.

-The USPTO maintains a collection of Perpetual Motion Gimmicks.

 The United Kingdom Patent Office has a specific practice on perpetual motion; Section 4.05 of the UKPO Manual of Patent Practice states:

 Examples of decisions by the UK Patent Office to refuse patent applications for perpetual motion machines include: